 Whether you’re dealing with drain flies, fruit flies, or fungus gnats, we’ve got the solution for you to get rid of gnats.
 This article discusses how to get rid of tiny flies and prevent future infestations from occurring.
 Let’s get started!

 Tiny flies are annoying at best and dangerous at worst.
 Promptly addressing the situation before it becomes uncontrollable is essential for successful elimination.

 - 2 How to Get Rid of Tiny Flies

 - 3 How to Get Rid of Tiny Flies – Final Thoughts

 To successfully treat an infestation, you’ll first need to identify what you’re dealing with.
 The most common types of tiny flies are as follows:

 How to Get Rid of Tiny Flies – Fruit Flies

 Fruit flies, also referred to as apple cider vinegar or flies of apple cider vinegar, are one rid of fruit flies and the most common species of house flies.
 If you’ve noticed tiny flies swarming your kitchen and eating your food out of seemingly nowhere, they’re likely fruit flies.

 These flies feed on over ripe fruit, rotting, or rotting produce, rotten fruit, decayed produce and fermented items like wine, liquor, and beer.
 They often breed in trash cans, garbage disposals, and mop buckets.

 Dark-eyed fruit flies and red-eyed fruit flies have black and red eyes, respectively.
 They both have striped bellies and an overall tan appearance.
 Their antennae have feather-like bristles decorating them.

-Fungus gnats look similar to mosquitos.
+Fungus gnats look similar to mosquitoes.
 They have dark, fragile bodies with long antennae, long legs, and transparent wings.
 Similar to fruit flies, adult fungus gnats grow to be about eight of an inch long, although some are less than sixteenth of an inch.

 Fungus gnats are often seen in small swarms, circling atop potted houseplants.
 Their larvae feed on moist organic matter and soil fungus.